 Watch for fever, persistent cough, shortness of breath, chest pain, fatigue, chills, or muscle aches.
 These can indicate histoplasmosis, psittacosis, or other respiratory infections from bird droppings, but they also look like ordinary pneumonia or flu.
 These health risks of bird droppings are largely tied to how much dust or debris becomes airborne during cleanup or disturbance.
 That overlap is exactly why CDC and NIOSH emphasize that you cannot reliably self-diagnose based on symptoms alone after a bird dropping exposure.
 If symptoms develop and you've had a known or likely exposure, tell your doctor specifically about the exposure so they can order appropriate testing rather than treating it as generic community-acquired pneumonia.

-For workers, NIOSH/CDC guidance is clear: anyone with a workplace exposure who develops symptoms should seek medical evaluation and report the exposure context to their healthcare provider.
+For workers, NIOSH/CDC guidance is clear: blank" rel="noopener noreferrer">anyone with a workplace exposure who develops symptoms should seek medical evaluation and report the exposure context to their healthcare provider.
 The same applies to property owners or anyone doing significant cleanup.
 Even if you feel fine, washing hands after any contact with bird droppings or bird-related surfaces is a basic hygiene step worth maintaining consistently, since contact-to-mouth transmission of bacteria like Salmonella and Campylobacter is a real secondary pathway.
+CDC recommends washing hands after touching birds, their droppings, or items in cages, to reduce contamination and hand-to-mouth exposure blank" rel="noopener noreferrer">washing hands after any contact with bird droppings or bird-related surfaces.

 Preventing buildup before it becomes a bigger problem